Peer-influenced content. Sources you trust. No registration required. This is HCN.

 News MedicalStudy Points to Single Respiratory Virus as Cause of Kawasaki Disease

-• Antibodies from Kawasaki disease patients consistently targeted the same viral inclusion bodies in all 20 tissue samples examined, spanning 50 years and samples from both the US and Japan.
+Antibodies from Kawasaki disease patients identified identical viral inclusion bodies in all 20 tissue samples spanning 50 years across US and Japan, contradicting multi-pathogen theory.
+Medium-sized airway location suggests single respiratory virus causes disease affecting 50-60 children annually at major centers.

 The Healthcare Communications Network is owned and operated by IQVIA Inc.